A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Here you will find details on how to get to the start of the walk, parking options, route information, map, GPX file, plus a detailed step by step guide of the walk.

-Have you done any of the other Derbyshire Dales walks?
+Have you done any of the other Derbyshire Dales walks or routes from Alstonefield?
 Let me know in the comments

 Dovedale walk from Alstonefield